 Each of us has personal considerations when it comes to drug testing.
 It is worth remembering that if you are restricted from taking illegal drugs and ingest full spectrum CBD products you may fail another test.
 You could fail a lie detector test if you know there is a presence of THC in your product, and you are asked the question, “Have you taken or ingested any illegal substances prohibited by our employment agreement or legal commitment”.

 Daddy Burt Hemp Co. products are tested by independent third-party laboratories to ensure quality and accuracy.
 We provide testing results on our product webpages.
 These test results are sorted by batch number, which is on each product’s package so customers can check and verify their CBD.

 Our farming and processing partners have passed the U.S. Hemp Authority Certification Program, which sets the highest standards in the hemp industry.
 The certification is an initiative to provide standards, best practices, self-regulation, and help regulators and law enforcement know that hemp-derived products are safe and legal.
 For more information on the US Hemp Authority, visit ushempauthority.org*.

 It is important to purchase your CBD products from a reliable and trustworthy source.
 CBD products are largely unregulated and have limited industry standards.
 In addition to our production process being certified under the U.S. Hemp Authority and tested by independent third-party laboratories, Daddy Burt Hemp Co. has committed to the highest quality standards by developing our Plant-To-Product System.

 Uses & Effects of CBD

 People are using CBD to help with a wide range of mental and physical health conditions.
 The amount of scientific and medical research on CBD is increasing rapidly.
-Currently, there is significant evidence⁴ for these benefits that people often claim of CBD:
+Currently, there is significant evidence* for these effects that people often claim: